Shari Wiseman

 Shari Wiseman is an American neuroscientist and the editor in chief of Nature Neuroscience.

 Education

 Wiseman earned her PhD from Yale University and undertook postdoctoral research at the Beth Israel-Deaconess Medical Center where she worked on animal models of autism spectrum disorders.
 After that, she undertook postdoctoral training at Tufts University where she focused on the regulation of GABAB receptors by excitotoxic stimuli.
-She is fluent in three languages (English, Urdu, and Persian) and can get by in French.

 Career

 She has worked at Nature Neuroscience since 2017, as an associate editor, becoming the editor in chief in 2021.